 How children grow up with Muay Thai in Thailand

-Usually it doesn’t take long before she puts on the gloves for the first time and try the first rounds pad work with the father.
-From the age of six, the most children train daily and from there on, Muay Thai is part of their normal daily routine like playing with other children in the park.
-At the age of 8, many are already fighting full contact at smaller local events.
-From the age of 15 they can also take part in official Muay Thai events.
-It is the goal for every child (and parents) to attend major events as quickly as possible.
-It is not uncommon for children as young as 15 to have over 100 full-contact fights to their name.
+Usually it doesn’t take long before they have gloves on for the first time and can be found doing their first rounds of padwork with the trainers.
+From around the age of six, most children train daily and from then on, Muaythai becomes part of their normal daily routine.
+A little like playing with other children in the park for other kids.
+At the age of 8 or so, many are already fighting full contact at smaller local events.
+From the age of 15 these fighters can now take part in official Muaythai events.
+It is the goal for every child (and their parents) to attend and win on major events as soon as possible.
+It is not uncommon for children as young as 15 to have had well over 100 full-contact fights to their name.

-So it is often the case that they are a bit over-trained and that they have enormous stamina at a very young age.
-We usually train 5 to 6 times a week twice a day for 2-3 hours.
+So how do boys train?
+Actually, quite simply… just like the adults!
+It is often the case that they are a bit overtrained and that they have enormous stamina at a very young age, usually training 5 to 6 times a week, twice a day for 2-3 hours per session.